bytecodealliance/cap-std/README.md

 ## What about networking?

-cap-std also contains a simple capability-oriented version of `std::net`, with a [`Pool`] type that represents a pool of network addresses and ports that can be accessed, which serves an analogous role to [`Dir`].
+cap-std also contains a simple capability-based version of `std::net`, with a [`Pool`] type that represents a pool of network addresses and ports that can be accessed, which serves an analogous role to [`Dir`].
 It's usable for basic use cases, though it's not yet very sophisticated.

 [`Pool`]: https://docs.rs/cap-std/latest/cap_std/net/struct.Pool.html